nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.jsf.maxFileSize`

-**Since Nuxeo 6.0**

-Since Nuxeo 6.0\.
 Faces Servlet multi-part config: the maximum size allowed for uploaded files, in bytes.
 The default size is unlimited.

 **Default Value**